basecamp/kamal/README.md

 ### Configuring build args for new images

-Build arguments that aren't secret can be configured like so:
+Build arguments that aren't secret can also be configured:

 ```yaml
 builder: